ltodorov/beatport-xml-generator/README.md

 * Update ```<album_action>update</album_action>```

     Automatically update existing metadata, audio, or artwork on a release or track on Beatport.
-This action will not work to update removed/hidden content. *PLEASE NOTE, this action will only work to update existing tracks on a release and cannot be used to ADD content/tracks to an existing release.
+This action will not work to update removed/hidden content.

+    **PLEASE NOTE**, this action will only work to update existing tracks on a release and cannot be used to ADD content/tracks to an existing release.

 * Delete ```<album_action>delete</album_action>```

-    Remove / take down a product.
-This action does not work on individual tracks, it will only work on a full release / album.
+    Remove/take down a product.
+This action does not work on individual tracks, it will only work on a full release/album.
 Please contact contentsupport@beatport.com if you would like to take down individual tracks.

 ## Folder structure for all album actions when delivering content